yuchenc2/Eye_Gaze_with_NLP/README.md

 # Eye_Gaze_with_NLP

 ## Description
-In this work, we propose and evaluate our intention prediction algo-rithm for humanoid tele-manipulation through two in-depth human experiments.
+In this work, we propose and evaluate our intention prediction algorithm for tele-manipulation through two in-depth human experiments.
 Our main contributions are highlighted as follows:
 * A novel algorithm that infers human’s intended grasping object in tele-operation using speech recognition and eye-gaze
 * Two extensive human experiments to understand human psychophysics patterns and evaluate the performance of our approach